AdamCoscia/AdamCoscia/README.md

 # Hey, I'm [Adam](https://adamcoscia.com)! 👋

+> [!IMPORTANT]
+> I am on the job market for Fall 2026!
+I'm seeking either a **tenure-track faculty research position** at a US research university, or a **research scientist role** at a US national laboratory or FFRDC.
+Check out my website (<https://adamcoscia.com/>) for my latest work and send any positions my way that fit me.
+Thank you! 💞

 💻 I research how to build new visual analytics **interfaces** that empower people to discover rich **insights** in complex data and make smarter, more data-driven **decisions**.
 My current focus is on leveraging and evaluating **AI** in complex data analysis workflows.

 ⭐ My work has helped analysts, engineers, scientists, and everyday users: